r-barnes/dggridR/README.md

 However, Richard Barnes has made some significant alterations.
 These include:

-* Replacement of gpclib with clipper, thus making DGGRID into FLOSS software available for both commerical and non-commerical use without restriction
+* Replacement of gpclib with clipper, thus making DGGRID into FLOSS software available for both commercial and non-commercial use without restriction
 * Restructuring and simplifying all of the makefiles to enable compilation in R
 * Direct inclusion of the shapelib library
 * Addition of the SEQTOPOLY option under the GENERATE_GRID faculty